thealphacubicle/sensor-fusion-har/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Ensure the processed training and test data exist under `data/processed/` as `train.parquet` and `test.parquet` respectively.
+3. The training scripts expect processed parquet files under `data/processed/`.
+If they are missing, `main.py` will automatically download the raw UCI HAR dataset, remove any overlapping `subject` ids between the train and test splits to avoid leakage, and save cleaned `train.parquet` and `test.parquet` files.
+You can also run the preprocessing manually with `python src/utils/preprocess.py`.

 ### Configuration